-The Safety Manual will, for some important information, contain pointers to information in the User manual instead of repeating it.
+The Safety Manual is part of the User Manual and will, for some important information, contain pointers to information in the User manual instead of repeating it.

-The Safety Manual of the product documents the following aspects / characteristics in order to enable the end-user to integrate, operate and maintain the "Compliant Item" in his application:
+The Safety Manual of the product documents the following aspects / characteristics in order to enable the end-user to integrate, operate and maintain the "Compliant Item" in his application: - Limitations of the product and its application / operational environment;

-- Limitations of the product and its application / operational environment; - The highest achievable SIL of each sub-system (based on the techniques and measures documented in the safety justification reports); - Useful lifetime, i.e. components as identified by the FMEDA, where the estimated PF is valid; - Guidance on recommended periodic (offline) proof test activities / interval for the product; - Information as provided by the FMEDA: - HW fault tolerance; - Lambda(du), Lambda(dd), Lambda(su), Lambda(sd), Lambda(no effect, i.e., on dangerous or safe) - safe failure fraction (SFF); - diagnostic coverage derived according to IEC61508-2, annex C; - diagnostic test interval.
+- The achievable highest level of SIL of each sub-system (based on the techniques and measures documented in the safety justification reports);

+- Useful lifetime, i.e. components as identified by the FMEDA, where the estimated PF is valid;

+- Guidance on recommended periodic (offline) proof test activities / interval for the product; - Information as provided by the FMEDA:

+-- HW fault tolerance;

+-- Lambda(du), Lambda(dd), Lambda(su), Lambda(sd), Lambda(no effect, i.e., on dangerous or safe)

+-- safe failure fraction (SFF);

+-- diagnostic coverage derived according to IEC61508-2, annex C;

+-- diagnostic test interval.

-- All system functions and parameters accessible by the user to implement the safety functions; - User configuration and programming of the safety functions; - All safety-related interfaces (I/O, communication, HMI) and their performance characteristics; - All safety-related aspects regarding installation, commissioning, modification and decommissioning of the product; - Guidance on operation of the product including assumed organizational measures to protect against operator mistakes;
+- All system functions and parameters accessible by the user to implement the safety functions;

+- User configuration and programming of the safety functions;

+- All safety-related interfaces (I/O, communication, HMI) and their performance characteristics;

+- All safety-related aspects regarding installation, commissioning, modification and decommissioning of the product;

+- Guidance on operation of the product including assumed organizational measures to protect against operator mistakes;